 Open to all visual artists, this three-week studio course set in New York City focuses on a discussion of interdisciplinary art practices with an emphasis on contemporary dialogues around painting.

-New York Studio
+New York Studio (FULL)

 Instructor: Linda Geary

 AICAD Studio checkout: Sunday, July 5

 Interested students should contact Linda Geary (firstname.lastname@example.org) to start the registration approval process.